bitnami/charts/bitnami/mediawiki/README.md

 <!--- app-name: MediaWiki -->

-# MediaWiki packaged by Bitnami
+# Bitnami package for MediaWiki

 MediaWiki is the free and open source wiki software that powers Wikipedia.
 Used by thousands of organizations, it is extremely powerful, scalable software and a feature-rich wiki implementation.